VRL example reference

 Searches an enrichment table for rows that match the provided condition.

-enrichment tables, this condition needs to be a VRL object in which
+For file enrichment tables, this condition needs to be a VRL object in which

 the key-value pairs indicate a field to search mapped to a value to search in that field.